Nyanda

-Nyanda Janelle Thorbourne, better known by her stage name/mononym Nyanda, is a Jamaican-American recording artist and songwriter from Kingston, Jamaica.
+Nyanda Janelle Thorbourne, (born April 15, 1978) better known by her stage name/mononym Nyanda, is a Jamaican-American singer and songwriter from Kingston, Jamaica.
 Nyanda is a member of the R&B/reggae duo Brick & Lace whose debut album, Love Is Wicked, was released through Geffen / Kon Live in 2007 and featured the chart-topping single "Love Is Wicked".

 In February 2013, Nyanda released her first promotional single, "Trouble", after announcing that she would be pursuing a solo career in music.
 Her first official single, "Slippery When Wet", was released in September 2013.

 Early life

-Nyanda Thorbourne was born to an African American mother and a Jamaican father in Kingston, Jamaica.
+Nyanda Thorbourne was born to an African-American mother and a Jamaican father in Kingston, Jamaica.
 She has 3 sisters, Tasha, Nailah and Candace Thorbourne.
 Nyanda went to Campion College High School during which time her group Brick & Lace was formed.
 After graduating High School Nyanda studied Marketing at Miami Dade College and then Advertising & Theater at the University of Miami.
 The name "Nyanda" is a Swahili word which means "plains".